 I would like to share Karen Meyer’s story as my final installment to the series of related articles on this blog in the build up to International Suicide Survivors Day which is today.

-In late 2000 my Karen tried to take her life by shooting herself.
+In late 2000 my friend Karen tried to take her life by shooting herself.
 Eight years later her sister succeeded in her own suicide attempt by death by overdose.